 - 2. That exception is very limited and only applicable to the described type of expenditures.
 The exception does not preclude a group from being a political committee if the group otherwise meets the definition of a political committee. - 3.
 A political committee is a group of persons that has as a principal purpose accepting political contributions or making political expenditures.
 ELEC.
 CODE § 251.001(12). - 4.
 The term "political contribution" includes a campaign contribution, which is a contribution to a candidate or political committee that is offered or given with the intent that it be used in connection with a campaign for elective office or on a measure.
 ELEC.
 CODE §§ 251.003(3) and (5). - 5.
 The club's by-laws indicate that it has as a principal purpose accepting political contributions and making political expenditures.
 The club made contributions to candidates and political committees that by definition were political contributions.
 Thus, the club was a political committee. - 6.
 A political committee may not knowingly accept political contributions totaling more than \$500 or make or authorize political expenditures totaling more than \$500 at a time when a campaign treasurer for the committee is not in effect.
 ELEC.
 CODE § 253.031(b).
 A person may not knowingly make a political contribution in violation of chapter 253 of the Election Code.
 ELEC.
 CODE § 253.003(a). - 7.
-The evidence shows that the respondent held the office of president from June 2003 until January 2006.
+The evidence shows that the respondent took office as treasurer for the club in June 2003 and currently holds this position.
 The evidence shows that the club made political expenditures totaling \$1,127 between September 27, 2000, and March 24, 2005.
 The evidence shows that the club made political expenditures in the form of political contributions exceeding \$500 at least as early as September 2004 and was therefore required to file a campaign treasurer appointment.
-The evidence shows that the club did not file a campaign treasurer appointment.
 The evidence shows that decisions to make contributions were made by the membership of the club or the club's officers.
 The respondent, as a member of the club and also as an officer of the club was responsible for the decisions of the club to make contributions.
 Therefore, there is credible evidence that the respondent violated sections 253.003(a) and 253.031(b) of the Election Code. - 8.
 The campaign treasurer of a political committee is responsible for filing the committee's campaign finance reports.
 ELEC.
 CODE §§ 254.153 and 254.154.
 The Bastrop County Democratic Club did not have a campaign treasurer on file.
 Therefore, the respondent is not liable for failing to file reports for the club.